By Robin Musitelli

 But one thing hasn’t changed: Both valley have always been very interesting, beautiful and distinct.
 They still are.

 Robin Musitelli lives in Brookdale.
 She was a Valley Press writer, 1980-86, and Valley Press Editor, 1990-92.
-She is an analyst for Fifth District Supervisor Bruce McPherson
+At the time of this article’s publication, she was an analyst for Fifth District Supervisor Bruce McPherson

 By Jim Reed